FelisDiligens/FelisDiligens.github.io/_posts/2023-06-14-hide-dotfiles-on-windows.md

 There's actually a project on GitHub that uses DLL injection to hide dotfiles.
 You may want to check this out: [github.com/joshumax/WinHideEx](https://github.com/joshumax/WinHideEx)

-If found reading this part quite amusing, as this is what I've been doing (and explaining in this article):
+I've found reading this part quite amusing, as this is what I've been doing (and explaining in this article):
 > Yes, I'm aware that you can manually mark all of them with the "hidden" attribute but it's like playing NTFS whack-a-mole with a filesystem watcher script.

 So, if you're interested in a different (and perhaps more elegant) solution, give WinHideEx a try.